Amir’s commentary on The Feast of Tabernacles & Leviticus 23:33-43.

 “… And I heard a great voice out of heaven saying, Behold, the tabernacle of God is with men, and he will dwell with them, and they shall be his people, and God himself shall be with them, and be their God…”(Revelation 21:3)

-May we all remember that in order to reign with Him during that thousand years kingdom we must first go through the first feasts and believe in the Passover sacrifice that lived Unleavened life became the first fruits from among those who fell asleep and sent during Pentecost His holy spirit to be with us until the last trumpet when He will be take us to escape the tribulation.
-As He returns, then ALL Israel will be saved as they mourn during their last day of atonement.
+May we all remember that in order to reign with Him during the Millennial Kingdom, we must believe in the Passover sacrifice (Jesus’ shed blood) who lived an Unleavened (sinless) life, becoming the First Fruits (resurrection) from among the dead, who sent His Holy Spirit at Pentecost to be with us until the last Trumpet (rapture), when He will take us to be with Him during the tribulation.
+Once He returns, ALL Israel will be saved as they mourn during their last Day of Atonement.

-Don’t skip the 6 festivals if you want to reign with Him during the 7th one!
+Don’t skip the first 6 feasts if you want to reign with Him during the 7th!